mattmeyers/gopull/README.md

 ### Configuring the GoPull Environment

 Variables used by GoPull can be set using `gopull-cli config`.
 Passing no flags will simply print the currently configured values.
-Passing the `--repos-dir` or `-r` with a value will set the `REPOS_DIR` path.
+Passing the `--repos-dir` flag with a value will set the `REPOS_DIR` path.
+Similarly, passing the `--gopull-dir` flag with a value will set the `GOPULL_DIR`.

 ### Adding a New Repository